 Camp Lejeune Injury Claims

-The Camp Lejeune Justice Act of 2022, which was recently enacted, allows individuals to recover damages from the United States for injuries that resulted from exposure to contaminated water at Camp Lejeune, North Carolina, during 1953-1987.
+The Camp Lejeune Justice Act of 2022 allows individuals to recover damages from the United States for injuries that resulted from exposure to contaminated water at Camp Lejeune, North Carolina, during 1953-1987.
 The new law opens up a window of time, at least until August 10, 2024, in which individuals who were harmed by the water contamination at Camp Lejeune may bring a claim against the United States.

 A claim for personal injuries or wrongful death can be brought by or on behalf of any individual, veteran or civilian, but before any such claim can be brought in court, it must first be submitted for review by the appropriate federal agency.
 The agency may, in turn, accept or deny a claim.